 Composer in Residence Program

-Opera Philadelphia, in collaboration with Gotham Chamber Opera and Music-Theatre Group in New York, is proud to announce the nation’s first comprehensive, operatic Composer In Residence program.
-Funded over five years by a $1.4 million grant from the Andrew W. Mellon Foundation, the Composer In Residence (CIR) program will provide a highly individualized professional development path for two of today’s most promising opera composers, selected on a competitive basis during 2011 and 2012.
-The goal of the CIR program is to foster tomorrow’s American operatic masterpieces through personalized creative development and intensive, hands-on composition opportunities.
+Opera Philadelphia, in collaboration with Gotham Chamber Opera and Music-Theatre Group in New York, is proud to offer the nation’s first comprehensive, operatic Composer In Residence program.
+Funded by two grants totaling more than $1.7 million from the Andrew W. Mellon Foundation, the Composer In Residence (CIR) program will provide a highly individualized professional development path for today’s most promising opera composers, selected on a competitive basis between 2011 and 2013.

 The CIR program is administered by Kyle Bartlett, the New Works Administrator at Opera Philadelphia.